mian-arham-haroon/pandas/README.md

-# pandas
+# 🎓 Pandas Training & Lecture Project

+Welcome to the **Pandas Training and Lecture Repository**!
-This project is designed as an educational resource for learning Pandas, including lecture notes, practical examples, and training exercises.
-It helps beginners understand data analysis concepts using Pandas step-by-step.
-It can be used for self-study, tutoring, or classroom instruction
+This project includes educational content, hands-on examples, and exercises to help you learn data analysis using the Pandas library in Python.

+---

+## 📚 What’s Included

+- 📖 **Lecture Notes** explaining each Pandas concept
+- 🧪 **Training Notebooks** with examples and step-by-step explanations
+- 📝 **Practice Exercises** for self-assessment
+- 📊 **Real Dataset** for analysis and exploration

+---

+## 📁 Folder Structure